thepyguide/thepyguide.github.io/docs/fundamentals/variables-and-data-types.md

 represents the name of variable while the right hand side is the value assigned to variable.

+!!! note

+    `20 = age` is not a valid syntax.
+Left side is always the variable name with right side being the value to store.

 When we need the information, we can simply access it by referencing variable
 name: